predictus/jobs/README.md

 We are looking for candidates willing to join us on this adventure to work on our algorithms and improve our product.

+## Our stack
+- Our customer product is an android application developed in Java
+- It communicates with a Ruby on Rails backend
+- The credit decision algorithms runs on Python via the Flask framework
+- We are hosted on AWS: we use Elastic Beanstalk, a RDS mysql database, S3, lambda, SES ...
+- We have automated tests that run on Travis

 ## Your responsibilities
 ### Data scientist
 - You will explore various statistical models to forecast client's default risk based on real time financial & personal data